Fliegerweb/directus-extension-searchsync/README.md

 - `collections.<collection>.indexName: string` Force collection name when storing in search index
 - `collections.<collection>.collectionField: string` If set, such field with value of the collection name will be added to the indexed document.
 Useful with conjuction with the _indexName_ option
+- `collections.<collection>.settings: object` Used to pass additional indexing settings for the collection to the search engine (Currently only supported for [meilisearch](https://docs.meilisearch.com/reference/api/settings.html#update-settings).)

 ### Examples